IntelLabs/matsciml/matsciml/datasets/README.md

 With this, you should be able to test the end-to-end functionality of your dataset;
 here's hoping everything works!

+## Documenting new datasets

+When contributing a new dataset, please add the following details to [`DATASETS.md`](./DATASETS.md):

+- General description: its nominal purpose, how the data was generated, and its distribution license (e.g. MIT)
+- How to download the data from a public repository, and if applicable, how to preprocess it locally
+- Relevant citations for the dataset: arXiv, DOIs, paper references

 ## Common key names for data properties

 This section is kept to try and encourage consistent key naming between datasets.